-CIS Course ID: S25132 Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0

-Minimum State Corequisites: Take One: DRE 098, ENG 002, or ENG 111

-This course introduces the examination of the American educational systems and the teaching profession.
+CIS Course ID: S25132 Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: Take One: DRE-098, or ENG 002, or ENG 111 Local Prerequisites: None Local Corequisites: None This course introduces the examination of the American educational systems and the teaching profession.
 Topics include the historical and philosophical influences on education, various perspectives on educational issues, and experiences in birth through grade 12 classrooms.
 Upon completion, students should be able to reflect on classroom observations, analyze the different educational approaches, including classical/traditional and progressive, and have knowledge of the various roles of educational systems at the federal, state and local level.